openwisp/openwisp-config/docs/user/settings.rst

   and a previous backup is restored

-You can use this hook to perform custom actions before services are reloaded, eg: to perform auto-configuration with `LibreMesh
+You can use this hook to perform custom actions before services are reloaded, e.g.: to perform auto-configuration with `LibreMesh
 <http://libre-mesh.org/>`_.

 Example configuration: